-SECTION 8 - SUSPENSION.
+SECTION 9 - SUSPENSION.

-- a) The Board may suspend any member of the Fire or Police Department against whom charges have been filed, pending a hearing of the charges by the Board, but not to exceed thirty (30) days, without pay, at any one time. - b) The Chief of the Police or Fire Department shall have the right to suspend any officer or fire fighter under his command for a period not to exceed five (5) days, providing no charges on the same offense have been filed and are pending before the Board, and he shall notify the Board in writing within 24 hours of the time of such suspension.
-Any fire fighter or police officer so suspended may appeal to the Board for a review of the suspension within five (5) days after receiving notice of such suspension by filing notice of such appeal in writing with the Secretary of the Board of Fire and Police Commissioners.
-A hearing shall be had upon such appeal, and due notice given to the Chief of the Department who suspended such fire fighter or police officer, and to the employee so suspended.
-The burden of establishing that a suspension is unwarranted shall be upon the individual bringing the appeal. - c) Upon such appeal, the Board may sustain the action of the Chief of the Department, may reverse it with instructions that the employee so suspended receive his pay for the period involved, may suspend the employee for a period of not more than thirty (30) days, or discharge him, depending on the evidence presented.
+The Board may suspend any member of the Fire or Police Department, against whom charges have been proffered, pending a hearing of the charges by the Board, but not to exceed thirty (30) days, without pay, at any one time except those members whose disciplinary procedures are determined by separate collective bargaining agreements.
+The Chief of the Fire or Police Department shall have the right to suspend any officer under the Chief's command for a period of not to exceed ten (10) days without pay, providing no charges on the same offense have been filed and are pending before the Board, and the Chief shall notify the Board in writing within twenty-four (24) hours of the time of such suspension.
+Any police officer or firefighter/paramedic so suspended may appeal to the Board for a review of the suspension within five (5) days after receiving notice of such suspension by filing notice of such appeal in writing with the Chairman of the Board of Fire and Police Commissioners.
+A hearing shall be had upon such appeal, and due notice given to the Chief of the Department who suspended such officer and to the officer so suspended.
+The burden of establishing that a suspension is unwarranted shall be upon the individual bringing the appeal.
+Upon such appeal, the Board may sustain the action of the Chief of the Department, may reverse it with instructions that the officer so suspended receive pay for the period involved, may suspend the officer for a period of not more than thirty (30) days without pay, or discharge the officer, depending on the evidence presented.

-SECTION 9 - DISCHARGE OR SUSPENSION AFTER HEARING.
+SECTION10 - DISCHARGE OR SUSPENSION AFTER HEARING

-- a) Discharge from office, or suspension from service in the Police or Fire Department shall be in compliance with the Fire and Police Commissioners Act of the State of Illinois, being Division 2, Sections 5/10-2.1-1 through 5/10-2.1-30, inclusive, of Chapter 65 of the Illinois Compiled Statutes - b) The Board shall, within a reasonable time after the hearing is completed, enter its findings on the records of the Board.
+- a.
+Discharge from office or suspension from service in the Fire or Police Department shall be in compliance with the Fire and Police Commissioners Act of the State of Illinois, 65 ILCS 5/10-2.1, or the appropriate collective bargaining agreement. - b.
+The Board shall, within a reasonable time after the hearing is completed, enter its findings on the records of the Board.

-SECTION 10 - DATE OF HEARING.
+SECTION 11 - DATE OF HEARING.

 The time for the hearing of charges shall be set by the Board, within thirty (30) days of the time of the filing of such charges.
 Continuances may be granted from time to time upon motion of any party to the proceeding by order of the Board.
-This time limitation is not applicable to hearings conducted to review suspensions of five (5) days or less imposed by a Chief of a department on one of its members.
+This time limitation is not applicable to hearings conducted to review suspensions of five (5) days or less imposed by a Chief of a department on one of its members

-SECTION 11 - FINDINGS AND DECISION
+SECTION 12 - FINDINGS AND DECISION

-In case any member of the Fire or Police Department shall be found guilty of the charges filed against him after a hearing by the Board, he may be removed, discharged, demoted or suspended for a period not exceeding thirty (30) days, without pay.
-Upon an appeal, the Board may sustain the action of the Chief, may reverse it, in whole or in part, or may suspend the employee for an additional period of not more than thirty (30) days, demote or discharge him depending on the facts presented.
+In case any member of the Fire or Police Department shall be found guilty of the charges preferred against him/her after a hearing by the Board, the member may be removed, discharged, or suspended for a period not exceeding thirty (30) days, without pay.
+Upon an appeal, the Board may sustain the action of the Chief, may reverse it, in whole or in part, or may suspend the officer or firefighter for an additional period of not more than thirty (30) days, or discharge the officer or firefighter, depending on the facts presented.